zacharyedwardbull/pycycling/README.md

 # pycycling

-A Python package for interacting with Bluetooth Low Energy (BLE) compatible bike trainers.
+A Python package for interacting with Bluetooth Low Energy (BLE) compatible bike trainers and power meters.

 The package uses [Bleak (Bluetooth Low Energy platform Agnostic Klient)](https://github.com/hbldh/bleak) behind the scenes to connect and communicate with bike trainers.